Kinto/kinto/docs/api/1.x/deprecation.rst

-A |status-410| error response can be returned if the client version is too old, or the service had been remplaced with a new and better service using a new protocol version.
+A |status-410| error response can be returned if the client version is too old, or the service had been remplaced with a new and better service using a new API version.

 See details in :ref:`configuration` to activate deprecation.